textileio/community/docs/tutorials/react-native-buckets.md

 **Dot env**

 You will need to add API keys to your app.
 If you plan to store your sourcecode anywhere public, you **should not** store those keys publicly.
-In our example app, we use `react-native-dotenv` to manage our secrets.
+In our example app, we use `react-native-dotenv` to manage our key.

 ```bash
 npm install --save react-native-dotenv